MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 * The expectations about per-worker relations should be clearly documented (e.g., we should clearly say whether the values for each worker are expected to be the same during normal operation).
+* `raw` variants should be removed, and all introspection relations should present durations as nanoseconds timestamps.
+This allows us to provide the full precision, while also allowing users to cast the durations to intervals if they find those more convenient.
-* All relations that report a simple count or sum should be views based on an `_internal` variant that maintains the count or sum in the Differential diff field.
-We may consider renaming this, since it conflicts confusingly with the overall name `mz_internal`.
+* All relations that report a simple count or sum should be views based on a `*_raw` variant that maintains the count or sum in the Differential diff field.
+These relations previously had an `_internal` suffix, but `_raw` is less likely to be confused with the `mz_internal` schema, and better reflects that fact that these relations contain unaggregated data.
-* `raw` variants should be removed, and the underlying dataflows should be in terms of intervals.
-* All histogram views or sources should have a per-bucket `sum` column.
+* All columns containing nanoseconds timestamps should have names suffixed with `_ns`.
+* The `sum` column should be removed from all histogram sources.
+  Maintaining that field has some cost, in the form of additional state we must keep, a roughly doubled amount of updates, and code complexity.
+  On the other hand, it is not clear how much value the `sum` field provides given that we can approximate it.
 * All histogram views or sources should be suffixed with `_histogram`, to make their role more obvious.
 * All per-replica sources and views should have their names prepended